Abandoned & Little-Known Airfields:

 conducting flights to Pittsburgh's Allegheny County Airport.

-The only depiction which has been located of the separate Washington Airport on the southern half of this property
+The earliest depiction which has been located of the separate Washington Airport on the southern half of this property

 was on a 1930 Standard Oil Company road map (courtesy of Mike Keefe).